Samsung will make a 5G smartphone for AT&T too

 AT&T, the nation's second-largest wireless carrier, announced Tuesday that, starting in the spring, it will carry a 5G Samsung smartphone.
 In addition, the Dallas-based carrier said it would work with Samsung to create a 5G "innovation zone" focused on manufacturing technology.
 The company has been deploying such 5G zones around the country to focus on different applications of the next-generation cellular technology.

 On Monday, Verizon and Samsung said they plan to bring a 5G smartphone to the US market in the first half of 2019.
-They plan to show off the device this week at a Qualcomm Snapdragon event in Hawaii.
+An AT&T spokeswoman confirmed that it would carry the same commercial device as Verizon.
+Samsung plans to show off a mock device to show off its 5G capabilities at a Qualcomm Snapdragon event in Hawaii.

 The planned Samsung phone is the second 5G device announced by AT&T, following a Netgear Wi-Fi hotspot that the company has tested (and that it will launch later this year).
 In the race to 5G, AT&T is seen as the likely leader with the launch of a mobile 5G network in a dozen markets by the end of 2018.